-Smaller district heating systems are also feasible, as long as there is a heat/ power-generation source available with sufficient volumes of heat that can be utilized.
-District cooling systems are especially well-suited to warm climates and provide good ROI.
+Smaller district heating systems are also feasible, as long as there is a heat/powergeneration source available with sufficient volumes of heat that can be utilized.
+District cooling systems are especially well-suited ▶ to warm climates and provide good ROI.
 District cooling systems have also proven to be very attractive for commercial buildings in cold regions, for example in Sweden and Finland.
-The necessary infrastructure requirements are already in place in many cases, which contributes to the efficiency of the district energy and CHP options.